Paul Alivisatos: Lawrence Berkeley National Lab

 Alivisatos joined the Materials Sciences Division at Lawrence Berkeley National Laboratory in 1991.
 He served as associate laboratory director for physical sciences from 2005 to 2007.
 In 2008, he became deputy director, and he stepped in as interim director after Steven Chu left to become United States Secretary of Energy under the first Obama administration.

 On November 19, 2009, Alivisatos was appointed 7th director of Lawrence Berkeley National Laboratory.
 He refocused the lab on renewable energy and climate research, oversaw new facilities, deepened ties to the national innovation ecosystem, and advanced collaborations that sped technology transfer across industries from autos to medicine.
 On March 23, 2015, he announced that he would step down from the directorship once a successor was named.

 University of Chicago

 On February 26, 2021, the Board of Trustees of the University of Chicago named Alivisatos as the incoming 14th president of the University of Chicago, with his term beginning on September 1, 2021.
 He succeeded Robert Zimmer, who served as the university president from July 2006 to August 2021.
 In addition to the office of the president, he was named the John D. MacArthur Distinguished Service Professor, chair of the Board of Governors of Argonne National Laboratory, and chair of the Board of Directors of Fermi Forward Discovery Group LLC, which operates the Fermi National Accelerator Laboratory.

-On September 24, 2025, the Board of Trustees of the University of Chicago extended Alivisatos' presidency through June 2030.
+On September 24, 2025, the Board of Trustees of the University of Chicago extended Alivisatos's presidency through June 2030.